r-a-h/lattinscider.com/index.md

 1. ![Our wheel house](images/our-wheel-house.jpg =550x367)

+## Announcements

+### Apple Fritters & Hot Cider

+Come beat the winter blues with freshly made apple fritters and fresh hot cider Thursday, Friday, and Saturday!
+We make fresh cider every Monday.

+### Get Ready for Spring

+New babies will arrive!
+Cute and cuddly...
+The first produce arrives, too.

+### Firewood Sale!

+We have about two cords of dry firewood for sale!
+$350, you haul.
+Please pay cashier first.

 ## About Us

 Our small family owned farm has been in business since 1976 and we work year around to bring you the highest quality fruits and vegetables.